-NBA Rumors: J.R.
-Smith Demanding A Trade From Cavaliers, ‘They Don’t Want Me’
+NBA Rumors: JR Smith Demanding A Trade From Cavaliers: ‘They Don’t Want Me’

 Before the 2018-19 NBA season officially started, the Cleveland Cavaliers already informed some of their veterans, including J.R.
 Smith, that they would be receiving lesser playing time in order to prioritize the development of their young players.
-Smith only played four minutes in their first three games of the season, but Cavaliers Head Coach Tyronn Lue decided to put him back in their rotation in their fourth and fifth games.
+Smith only played four minutes in their first three games of the season, but Cavaliers head coach Tyronn Lue decided to put him back in their rotation in their fourth and fifth games.

-That proved to be a bad decision as it costs Tyronn Lue his job as the Cavaliers head coach.
+That proved to be a bad decision as it cost Tyronn Lue his job as the Cavaliers head coach.
 According to Chris Fedor of Cleveland Plain Dealer, J.R.
 Smith has spoken to Lue about his decision to go against the management’s order, but the 41-year-old mentor didn’t seem to be worried about the consequence of his actions.

 When the Cavaliers fired Tyronn Lue, J.R.
 Smith was once again out of the Cavaliers’ rotation in their 136-114 victory against the Atlanta Hawks.
 Recently, the veteran shooting guard reportedly met with Cavaliers General Manager Koby Altman to discuss his future with the team.